Supply Chain Integration

 - Ship—Select shipping provider: UPS, USPS, and FedEx, as well as international carriers with ShipEngine.
 Ensure prompt pickup through your preferred carrier.
 Automate shipment label generation.
 Set up automatic tracking on all shipments.
 Notify customers of shipment progress through each stage of order fulfillment.

 Acumatica offers flexible deployment options

 - Public cloud (usually AWS / Amazon Web Services)

 In the cloud, you don’t have to manage servers and hardware on site, because Acumatica runs in any browser with an internet connection, whether desktop, laptop, tablet or phone.

 You don’t have to do upgrades to your system, or manage backups, or manage security.
 It’s all done for you as managed services or SaaS.

 What if your situation changes in the future?

 No problem; you can switch anytime.
-For example, perhaps you acquire a company that has a regulatory requirement to run on premise.
-You can move your Acumatica from the cloud to on premise in about a day.
-Free sandbox space is provided and there’s no fee or penalty to switch.
+For example, perhaps you acquire a company that has a regulatory requirement that means using a private cloud.
+You can move your Acumatica from public to private cloud, or vice versa, in about a day.

 Flexible deployment options is just one way that Acumatica stands out as a true cloud system.
 Learn more ways that Acumatica is unique at The 6ility Benefits of True Cloud.